Finland/Finnish Language and Culture Kit

 Far North: Vanishing Cultures.
 Reynolds, Jan.
 Lee & Low Books, 1992.
 ISBN: 9781600601422.

 It’s springtime in the Arctic, and Sara and Kari are excited about the yearly reindeer roundup.
 Their people, the Sami, are moving the reindeer herds to mountain pastures for grazing.
 Family and friends also come together to celebrate the end of the long dark winter.

-Provides an introduction to Finland using a question-and-answer format that discusses land features, government, housing, transportation, industries, education, sports, art forms, holidays, food, and family life.
-Includes a map, facts, and charts.
+Provides an introduction to Finland using a question-and-answer format to discuss land features, government, housing, transportation, industries, education, sports, art forms, holidays, food, and family life.
+Includes a map and charts.